ps-resources/es-offerings-site-feed/_offerings/offering-codeql-query-writing-tailored-workshop.md

 ### Key Features and Benefits

- * A guided interactive training with a CodeQL expert to gain a deeper understanding of CodeQL.
+- A guided interactive training with a CodeQL expert to gain a deeper understanding of CodeQL.
- * Focused on a query writing topic of your choice.
+- Focused on a query writing topic of your choice.
- * Learn reusable patterns for query development for similar problems.
+- Learn reusable patterns for query development for similar problems.
- * Receive example CodeQL databases, queries and learning material for continuing your learning after the session.
+- Receive example CodeQL databases, queries and learning material for continuing your learning after the session.

 ### Syllabus

-This engagement will consist of the following stages:

  1. A kick-off and discovery call to identify and refine the topic of the workshop.
-Please bring any supporting material with you (samples, references, relevant codebases etc.).
+Please bring any supporting material with you - e.g. samples, references or relevant codebases.
- 2. Creation of the Workshop by the CodeQL Analysis Engineer.
+ 2. Development of the workshop based on the agreed topic and scope.
+This will typically require 1-2 weeks.
- 3. Delivery of the workshop in a single 2 hour block of time.
+ 3. Delivery of the workshop in a single 2 hour interactive remote session.
+All materials will be shared with you after the session.

 ### Learning/Business Outcomes

-* Enhanced understanding of CodeQL topics covered by the tailored training workshop.
+- Enhanced understanding of CodeQL topics covered by the tailored training workshop.
-* Participants will be able to apply the patterns and approaches covered in the session to similar problems.
+- Participants will be able to apply the patterns and approaches covered in the session to similar problems.
- * One or more queries identifying the example vulnerabilities or patterns to help accelerate your own query development for similar patterns.
+- One or more queries identifying the example vulnerabilities or patterns to help accelerate your own query development for similar patterns.

 ### Prerequisites

- * An identified CodeQL query writing topic.
+- An identified CodeQL query writing topic.
 Workshops are typically structured around an example of a security vulnerability or code pattern you wish to find using CodeQL.